 - Numbered List Snippets

 - Table Snippets

-With the SEO experiments I did, paragraph snippets are usually very easy to trigger.
+With my SEO experiments, paragraph snippets are usually very easy to trigger.

-What you need is a page ranking in the top 5 usually and a crisp, clear paragraph explaining the term.
+You need a page ranking in the top 5 and a crisp, clear paragraph explaining the term.

 8. Embed a YouTube Video